-Lake Country Recreation Trail is a 15 mile lightly trafficked point-to-point trail located near Pewaukee, Wisconsin that features beautiful wild flowers.
+Lake Country Recreation Trail is a 21.4 mile lightly trafficked out and back trail located near Pewaukee, Wisconsin that features beautiful wild flowers.
 The trail is rated as moderate offers a number of activity options.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash